 Not undiscovered

-There are tribes all over the world who have decided to remain isolated from national society or even other indigenous peoples.
+There are uncontacted Indigenous peoples all over the world who have decided to remain isolated from national society or even other Indigenous peoples.

-That does not mean that they remain ‘undiscovered’ or ‘unchanged’.
+That does not mean that they are ‘undiscovered’ or ‘unchanged’.
 Most are already known about and however isolated, all constantly adapt to their changing circumstances.

-Many have occasional, sometimes hostile, contact with neighbouring tribes.
+Many have occasional, sometimes hostile, contact with neighbouring peoples.
 They are well aware of other societies around them.

-Neighbouring indigenous groups and FUNAI often know the rough whereabouts of such groups.
+Neighbouring Indigenous peoples and FUNAI often know the rough whereabouts of such groups.

-Since 1987, FUNAI has had a department dedicated to uncontacted Indians, whose policy is to make contact only in cases where their immediate survival is at risk.
+Since 1987, FUNAI has had a department dedicated to uncontacted Indigenous peoples, whose policy is to not make contact.

-Otherwise, no attempt at contact is made.
-Instead, FUNAI seeks to demarcate and protect their land from invaders with its protection posts.
+Instead, FUNAI seeks to demarcate and protect their land from invaders by building protection posts staffed by field officers who monitor and deter invasions.

 They will only survive if their land, which they have a right to under international and national law, is protected.
 They should be allowed to live in peace, free from fear of extermination and disastrous contact.